rancher-sandbox/docs.rancherdesktop.io/docs/references/rdctl-command-reference.md

   rdctl [command]

 Available Commands:
-  completion    Generate the autocompletion script for the specified shell help          Help about any command list-settings Lists the current settings. set           Update selected fields in the Rancher Desktop UI and restart the backend. shutdown      Shuts down the running Rancher Desktop application version       Shows the CLI version.
+  api /         Calls an rd-engine API, such as [gh api](https://cli.github.com/manual/gh_api) for the Github API. api /vX       Enables you to see the endpoints for a particular version; e.g., v0. completion    Generates the autocompletion script for the specified shell. help          Help about any command. list-settings Lists the current settings. set           Updates selected fields in the Rancher Desktop UI and restart the backend. shutdown      Shuts down the running Rancher Desktop application. start         Ensures that RD is running with the specified options. status        Provides information about the status of the resource returned. version       Shows the CLI version.

 Flags: